Xyclade/MachineLearning/Readme.md

 <img src="./Images/Formula3.png" />

-Now what does this -1.307229 represent.
+Now what does this -1.307229 represent?
 Basically it says that the model that predicted these values performs +/- 1.31 percent worse than returning the average each time a value is to be predicted.
 In other words, we could better use the average function as a predictor rather than the model in this specific case.

-###Pitfalls
+###Common pitfalls
 This section describes some common pitfalls in applying machine learning techniques.
 The idea of this section is to make you aware of of these pitfalls and help you prevent actually walking into one yourself.

-##### Overfitting
+#####Overfitting
 When fitting a function on the data, there is a possibility the data contains noise (for example by measurement errors).
 If you fit every point from the data exactly, you incorporate this noise into the [model](#model).
 This causes the model to predict really well on your test data, but relatively poor on future data.

-The left image here below show how this overfitting would look like if you where to plot your data and the fitted functions, where as the right image would represent a *good fit* of the regression line through the datapoints.
+The left image here below show how this overfitting would look like if you where to plot your data and the fitted functions, whereas the right image would represent a *good fit* of the regression line through the datapoints.

 <img src="./Images/OverFitting.png" width="300px" />
 <img src="./Images/Good_Fit.png" width="300px" />